Emma Dent Coad

-Emma Dent Coad (born Margaret Mary Dent, 2 November 1954) is a British politician who served as Member of Parliament (MP) for Kensington from 2017 to 2019.
-A member of the Labour Party, she has been a Member of Kensington and Chelsea London Borough Council since 2006.
+Emma Dent Coad (born Margaret Mary Dent, 2 November 1954) is a British architectural historian and politician who served as Member of Parliament (MP) for Kensington from 2017 to 2019.
+A former member of the Labour Party, she has been a member of Kensington and Chelsea London Borough Council for Golborne since 2006.
+She resigned her Labour membership on 27 April 2023, but remains on the local council as an independent.

+She stood as an independent candidate for Kensington and Bayswater at the 2024 general election, coming in sixth place, of ten candidates.

-Early life and education
+Early life, education and early career

 Dent Coad was born in Stepney, the youngest of six children.
 Her father, Charles Enrique Dent CBE, was a professor of medicine of half Spanish descent, and her mother, Margaret Ruth Coad, was an Anglican vicar's daughter who converted to Catholicism to marry him.
-She grew up in Chelsea.
-She went to Sacred Heart High School, a selective grammar school in Hammersmith, London.
+She grew up in Chelsea and went to Sacred Heart High School, a selective grammar school in Hammersmith, London.